jlevy/og-equity-compensation/README.md

         - At sale:
             - Long-term capital gains tax on gain if held for *1 year past exercise*
             - Ordinary tax otherwise (including immediate sale)
-    - With NSOs, you pay full taxes at exercise, and the sale is like any investment gain:
+    - **NSOs**: You pay full taxes at exercise, and the sale is like any investment gain:
         - At grant and vesting:
             - No tax if granted at FMV
         - At exercise: